A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Methodology: Level-Aware Signature-Based Change Point Detection

-Third, we quantify the difference in performance behaviour by calculating the Euclidean distance, $D = \|S(W_1) - S(W_2)\|$, between the two signature vectors.
-This distance provides a single, powerful measure of the dissimilarity in the shape of the performance paths in the two adjacent windows.
-A large distance implies a significant change in the underlying dynamics of the time series.
-To distinguish meaningful changes from random noise, we establish a statistical threshold for this distance.
-We compute the mean $\mu_D$ and standard deviation $\sigma_D$ of all the calculated distances across the time series.
-A change point is then flagged at the start of window $W_2$ if its corresponding distance $D$ exceeds a sensitivity threshold defined as $\mu_D + k \sigma_D$, where $k$ is a user-defined parameter that controls the sensitivity of the detector.
+Third, we quantify the difference in performance behaviour by calculating the Euclidean distance, $D_i = \|S(W_1^{\text{norm}}) - S(W_2^{\text{norm}})\|_2$, between the two signature vectors.
+This distance provides a scalar measure of dissimilarity in the transformed shape of the performance paths in the two adjacent windows.
+A large distance is treated as evidence of a candidate change in the underlying dynamics of the time series.
+To distinguish unusually large changes from background variation, we establish a threshold for this distance.
+In our retrospective panel evaluation we compute the mean $\mu_D$ and standard deviation $\sigma_D$ of all the calculated distances across the time series for a given creative.
+This is an offline segmentation rule because early markers can depend on later distances.
+A change point is then flagged at the start of window $W_2$ if its corresponding distance $D_i$ exceeds a sensitivity threshold defined as $\mu_D + k \sigma_D$, where $k$ is a user-defined parameter that controls the sensitivity of the detector.
+This is an anomaly threshold, not a formal significance threshold.
+For online deployment, the same thresholding idea must be implemented using an initial calibration period or a rolling estimate of location and scale computed strictly from past distances.

 Fourth, after all change points have been identified, the original time series is partitioned into a set of contiguous segments.
 For each segment, we perform a final trend classification.
-We fit a simple linear regression model to the data points within the segment and classify the trend as 'improving', 'declining', or 'stable' based on the statistical significance and sign of the regression slope.
+Segments with fewer than three observations are labelled ``stable/insufficient data'' because the usual slope significance test has no positive residual degrees of freedom, even though a two-point slope can be computed.
+For segments with at least three observations, we fit a simple linear regression model to the data points within the segment and classify the trend as 'improving', 'declining', or 'stable' based on the statistical significance and sign of the regression slope.
 This final step provides an interpretable label for the performance behaviour within each period of stability, making the results directly actionable for a marketing analyst.
 The complete process is summarised in Algorithm \ref{alg:signature_cpd}.